cart/bevy/crates/bevy_asset/notes.md

         * anything with load_asset_bytes
 * Use UntypedAssetIds where possible in preprocessor (instead of AssetPath)
 * One-to-many asset saving.
 An asset source that produces many assets currently must be processed into a single asset source.
 If labled assets can be written separately they can each have their own savers and they could be loaded granularly.
+* Lots of "AssetPath as identity" everywhere.
+Should probably exchange these at runtime for an id that is cheaper to hash.